os-js/manual.os-js.org/src/v3/resource/overview/README.md

 ---
 description: A brief overview on the internals of OS.js v3.
-full_title: Overview
+full_title: Architecture and overview
 ---

-# Overview
+# Architecture and overview

 This article gives a brief overview of all of the different components that makes up OS.js.

 **See [development](../../development/README.md) for a more in-depth look at the development process.**

+## Codebase

+All of the source is written in [ES6+](http://es6-features.org/).
+Dependencies are managed with `npm`.

+Client-side scripts are written with [ES Modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import) and [`export`](https://developer.mozilla.org/en-US/docs/web/javascript/reference/statements/export), transpiled with [Babel](https://babeljs.io/) and bundled with [Webpack](https://webpack.js.org/).

+The server-side scripts are written with CommonJS and runs purely on nodejs.

+## Overview

+OS.js is a modular Web Desktop framework that consists of two parts: a client and a server.

+The client can run independently from the server, but the server provides a lot of features like persistent settings, authentication and backend filesystems.

+Server runs on [Express](https://expressjs.com/) and [Node.js](https://nodejs.org/) (version 10 or later)

+Features are implemented via [service providers](../../guide/provider/README.md) so you can extend, replace or remove most features on your own.

 ![Overview Diagram](overview.png)

-*Simplified diagram of components and their relation.*
+> *Simplified diagram of components and their relation.*

-## Source-code

-All of the source is written in [ES6+](http://es6-features.org/).

-Client-side scripts are transpiled with [Babel](https://babeljs.io/) and bundled with [Webpack](https://webpack.js.org/).

-If you're not familiar with ES6 modules, you should read about the [`import`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import) and [`export`](https://developer.mozilla.org/en-US/docs/web/javascript/reference/statements/export) statements.

-The server-side scripts runs on node 10+, but uses `require` instead of `import/export`.

 ## Distribution

-The [OS.js repository](https://github.com/os-js/OS.js) contains a boilerplate you can use to build and bundle your own distributions.
+The [OS.js repository](https://github.com/os-js/OS.js) contains a boilerplate you can use to build and bundle your own distributions and installations.

 It comes with the following structure, that you can modify as you see fit: